Lilia Cuntapay

 Lilia B. Cuntapay (/tl/; September 16, 1935 – August 20, 2016) was a Filipina actress and former teacher.
-She is popularly recognized as the "Queen of Philippine Horror Movies" for her subsequent appearances in horror movies and exceptional contributions to Philippine film industry.
+She is popularly recognized as the "Queen of Philippine Horror Movies" for her appearances in horror movies and subsequent contributions to the Philippine film industry.

 Cuntapay's debut role was in the Filipino horror film series Shake Rattle & Roll in 1991.
-She found acclaim for her first leading role, in the film Six Degrees of Separation from Lilia Cuntapay, which won her an award as "Best Actress" in the 2011 CinemaOne Originals Digital Film Festival.
-One of Cuntapay's final TV appearances was in the teleserye FPJ's Ang Probinsyano.
+She found acclaim for her first leading role, in the film Six Degrees of Separation from Lilia Cuntapay, which won her the Best Actress award at the 2011 Cinema One Originals Digital Film Festival.
+One of Cuntapay's final television appearances was in the teleserye FPJ's Ang Probinsyano.

 Early life

 Cuntapay was born in the Cabiraoan village of Gonzaga, Cagayan, on September 16, 1935.
 After she earned her BS degree in Education, she taught in the primary school levels in Tuguegarao.

 After Cuntapay stopped teaching, she ventured into the buy-and-sell trade.
 She also worked in various office staff-level positions in the National Police Commission (NAPOLCOM).